mkylemueller/mkylemueller/README.md

 ![](https://media.giphy.com/media/fdOA43sHFE6Pu/giphy.gif)

-Hi I am **Kyle**, I'm an Infrastructure Engineer for GitHub based in Northern Virginia just outside of Washington, D.C.
-I work between the Floor and Cloud building data centers physically and in code - my code sucks though so please hold tight.
+Hi, my name is **Kyle**, I'm an Infrastructure Engineer for GitHub based in Northern Virginia just outside of Washington, D.C.
+I work between building data centers physically and in code - my code sucks though so please hold tight.

 ### 🌎 Where will we run into each other (pre-covid)

 Starting to get more onto the conference scene and enjoy meeting up and talking about topics around intrests in system automation, SRE, monitoring, and more.

 - DevOps DC
 - Velocity Conf

 **Future Conferences**